romainmenke/walker/README.md

  - Open the Xcode project
  - Run the empty app on your device
  - `Debug` menu -> `Simulate Location` -> `current` (you need to do this each time, else the Apple script doesn't work)
  - Open `updateXcodeLocSim` and run it.
-It will complain about settings, adjust them.
+It will complain about settings, adjust them. (you only need to do this once)
  - Open `walker`, a new terminal window will appear and now you can move arround with the `WASD` keys.
  - Press `q` to exit.